hailin-du/Path-to-Data-Science/Chapter 9 Notes.md

         # electic car has no gas tank
         print("This car doesn't need a gas tank!")
 ```
-In Inheritance, son class can keep father class's good property, and ignore the bad ones
+In Inheritance, son class can keep father class's good attribute, and ignore the bad ones
 * Now, if someone calls that method for an electric car, python will ignore the `Car` class's method, and run the above code `print` only

-## 9.3.5 Use Instance as Property
+## 9.3.5 Use Instance as Attribute
-When using code to stimulate an instance in real life, you may realize you have added more and more details, such as property, and method, the file getting longer and longer
+When using code to stimulate an instance in real life, you may realize you have added more and more details, such as attribute, and method, the file getting longer and longer
 * Under this circumstance, we may need to take out a part of the class as a special class, which dividing the class into small classes
 * For example, when we adding details for the electric car, we may realize that there are so many special properties and methods to be added
 * Then, we can take these properties and methods out, and put that into a new class name `Battery`
-* And, using `Battery` instance as a property in `ElectricCar()` class
+* And, using `Battery` instance as a attribute in `ElectricCar()` class

 ```python
 class Car():